 The VOA regularly reassess and update the rateable values of all business properties, usually every five years, to maintain fairness in the system and reflect changes in the property market.
-The last revaluation came into effect on 1 April 2010.
-The next revaluation comes into effect on 1 April 2017
+The last revaluation came into effect on 1 April 2017.

-If you have reason to believe that your 2017 rateable value is not correct follow the instructions on the site
+You can check, find and review your rateable value on the VOA's website at www.gov.uk/correct-your-business-rates.
+If you have reason to believe that your 2017 rateable value is not correct, follow the instructions on the site.

 Liverpool Valuation Office

-or you can view the latest 2010 full list for St Helens non domestic premises online.
+Or you can view the latest 2010 full list for St Helens non domestic premises.

-you can view the latest 2017 full list for St Helens non domestic premises online.
+You can view the latest 2017 full list for St Helens non domestic premises.

 If you wish to enquire about the valuation given to your property, please contact your regional Valuation Office Agency.

-Two national non domestic multipliers or "poundages" are set annually by the Government to move in line with inflation.
-Up to 31 March 2017 Business Rate charges for properties with a rateable value of less than £18,000 will be calculated using the smaller multiplier.
-From 1 April 2017 this extends to properties with rateable values less than £51,000.
+Two national non-domestic multipliers or "poundages" are set annually by the government to move in line with inflation.
+Up to 31 March 2017, business rate charges for properties with a rateable value of less than £18,000 were calculated using the smaller multiplier.
+From 1 April 2017, this extended to properties with rateable values of less than £51,000.

 Small Business Multiplier